Neeraj3045/fhir-app/README.md

 ```bash
 $ npm run start
 ```
 The server will start on port 1001.
-You can change this by setting the `PORT` environment variable in the `.env` file.
+You can change this by setting the `PORT` environment variable in the `.env` file, env file created at root directory and after npm install

 ## Test